-4. Implications/Socio-economic Duty

-Financial

-4.1 Additional funding to support the initial implementation of MAT delivery was sought and approved from both the ADP and the Scottish Government (however, this funding was only formally confirmed in July 2022).

-Further funding will require to be identified in order to support the implementation of the new Improvement Plan especially in relation to MAT standard 7 which relates to primary care.
-Funding proposals will be developed and submitted, in the first instance, to the national MAT implementation support team (MIST) and the local ADP.

-Human Resources

-4.2 None

-Legal

-4.3 Detailed within the correspondence from the Minister for Drugs Policy, although not detailing a legal requirement, there is reference to a clear expectation that actions will be taken and oversight arrangements are put in place in local area.

-Equality/Socio-economic

-4.4 The full implementation of the MAT Standards will have a direct positive impact on some of the most vulnerable members of society

-Environmental and Sustainability

-4.5 None.

-Key Priorities

-4.6 The implementation of these Standards is a key Scottish Government priority to support the delivery of local strategic and operational plans across statutory and partner services and support wider actions to prevent DRDs in line with the National Mission
+4.2 Human Resources None.
+4.3 Legal Detailed within the correspondence from the Minister for Drugs Policy, although not detailing a legal requirement, there is reference to a clear expectation that actions will be taken and oversight arrangements are put in place in local area.
+4.4 Equality/Socio-Economic The full implementation of the MAT Standards will have a direct positive impact on some of the most vulnerable members of society 4.5 Risk Staff recruitment continues to be an issue and the availability of premises in locality areas to undertake the full range of MAT interventions.
+4.6 Community Wealth Building None.
+4.7 Key Priorities The implementation of these Standards is a key Scottish Government priority to support the delivery of local strategic and operational plans across statutory and partner services and support wider actions to prevent DRDs in line with the National Mission.
+5. CONSULTATION Staff and service users from across various services and people with lived and living experience have contributed to the production of this report, and MAT Improvement Plan.

-Community Wealth Building

-4.7 None.

-5. Consultation

-5.1 Staff and service users from across various services and people with lived and living experience have contributed to the production of this report, and MAT Improvement Plan

-Caroline Cameron Director

-For further information please contact Thelma Bowers, Head of Mental Health, on 01294 317763.
+Director - Caroline Cameron For more information please contact Thelma Bowers, Head of Mental Health on [01294 317763 or thelmabowers@north-ayrshire.gov.uk]